JoseyKinnaman/ReactOnRails/questions/README.md

 *Great examples include features added to company apps, open source contributions, and exceptional answers on community forums.*

-My favorite and most notable contribution to a project would have to be my time spent on the React.js refactor for the admin side of the Nike News app during my time at the Ruby on Rails agency, planet Argon in Portland, Oregon.
+My favorite and most notable contribution to a project would have to be my time spent on the React.js refactor for the admin side of the Nike News app.
+I worked on it at the Ruby on Rails agency, planet Argon in Portland, Oregon.
 During my time on the project I suggested the implementation of functional components and hooks versus strictly using class components.
-My suggested was accepted and I was able to create tickets for components on the project alongside completely 9 components myself.
+My suggested was accepted and I was able to create tickets for components on the project alongside completing 9 components myself.
 I also implemented testing on the project with Jest and the React Testing Library that did not exist prior to my time at Planet Argon.

 ## In your own words, what happens when you visit a single URL of a Rails app?